twers1/twers1/README.md

 ## 🖥️ My Studies
 (September 2021 -> currently)- 2nd year in the specialty "Information Systems and Programming" in Moscow college 26KADR

 (May 2022 -> currently) - [Stepik](https://stepik.org/users/491146538) (courses: JS, WEB-develop, SQL)

+(October 2022 -> currently) - I'm making a telegram bot for the Armenian Home store(shop) and for myself

+(March 2022 -> June 2022) - Made a website for my college

 ## 🔥 My stats